khrj/cs-12th/README.md

 5. [Lists](https://github.com/khrj/cs-qb-answers/tree/main/5-lists)
 6. [Tuples](https://github.com/khrj/cs-qb-answers/tree/main/6-tuples)
 7. [Dictionaries](https://github.com/khrj/cs-qb-answers/tree/main/7-dictionaries)

+In addition, it has solutions for

+1. The FA2 test
+2. The first functions assignment

 The answers for the following are designed to be highly compact and use the smallest number of statements possible.